Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-Grizzly BearMating season runs from May to early July.
+Brown BearMating season runs from May to early July.
 It takes from 180-266 days for cubs to be born.
 Cubs are usually born between January and March.
 The female usually has two cubs.
-The cubs are blind and furless and weigh a pound when they are born.
-The cubs are weaned when they are about five months old, but they usually remain with their mother for two to three years.
-Grizzly bear cubs can climb trees until they are about a year old.
+The cubs are blind and furless and weigh around a pound when they are born.

 Behavior